YashiKate/DS-for-Python/README.md

-# DS-for-Python-DataCamp
+# DS-for-Python
-This folder contains the practice and codes from the course "Data Scientist for Python" in DataCamp.
+This folder mostly contains the practice and codes from the course "Data Scientist for Python" in DataCamp.